CCHMC-Translation/CCHMC-Translation.github.io/vendor_instructions.md

 20. Only consider a request a Rush if explicitly specified in the request.
 If you determine that the deadline of a non-rush request is too soon, and the request would need to be treated as a Rush, ask the Translations Coordinator if the deadline can be adjusted before proceeding.

 22. Translate all non-editable text in source files.
 If there are more than 70 words of non-editable text in a source file, send it to the Translations Coordinator for addition to the Wordbee project as an additional source document so that it can be included in the TM.
+     - For screenshots, ask if the user will be accessing the content in English or another language.
+Recreate screenshot in the other language if necessary.

+23.

 Special Projects
 ================